 UX and SEO

 A while back, optimizing search meant using a lot of keywords.
-However, with a variety of updates to google’s algorithms over the years, the metric for search has shifted to more sophisticated qualities.
-One of the factors that Google is ranking very high is user experience, and the rise of important and relevant content.
+However, with a variety of updates to Google’s algorithms over the years, the metric for search has shifted to more sophisticated qualities.
+One of the factors that Google is ranking very high is user experience and the presence of relevant content.

 Don’t know what E-A-T means, check out this article, Google’s Core Update May 2020, about the most recent Google core update that focuses on E-A-T. The article also discusses how important an SEO audit is in staying up to date with Google’s algorithm preferences.